bbauska/W3Cx-1of5-CSS.0x/README.md

 {width="4.0in" height="2.7363298337707787in"}
 -------->

-Through inheritance, CSS property values set on one element will be transferred down the tree to that element\'s children.
+Through inheritance, CSS property values set on one element will be transferred down the tree to that element&#39;s children.
 In this example, every element gets the same font because we applied it to the body tag.
 Since the body element is a common parent for all visible elements is a convenient selector for when you want to set stylistic rules for the entire document.

 Then, we applied different styles at different levels of the tree so that the \"li\" or list element tag ends up with three different styles (font, underline and green) without us actually applying any style directly to that tag.